 What is Blown-In Fibreglass Insulation?

-The blown-in fibreglass system we install is a state of the art insulation system that uses virgin fibreglass insulation (no additives, binding agents or chemicals) to manufacture a seamless blanket of insulation in cathedral ceilings, floors, and framed walls.
+The blown-in fibreglass system we install is a is a state-of-the-art insulation system that uses virgin fibreglass insulation (no additives, binding agents or chemicals) to manufacture a seamless blanket of insulation in cathedral ceilings, floors, and framed walls.
 To install, loose fill fibreglass is blown through a hose and out a nozzle into the cavity behind a fibre mesh netting that is precisely attached to the studs.
 With 3 times the density of standard fibreglass batt insulation, the choice of which insulation to install is an easy one.
 The proven performance of our blown-in insulation guarantees that it will last the lifetime of your home, providing you with endless savings, comfort and energy efficiency.

 Why Our Blown-In Fibreglass System is a Smarter Choice